Asma-Abed/Asma-Abed/README.md

 - 👋 Hi, I’m @Asma-Abed
 - 👀 I’m interested in becoming a MERN stack developer.
-- 🌱 I'm pretty condfident in html/css, and currently learning Javascript.
+- 🌱 I've learned html, css, and javascript.
+Now learning sass and node js.
-- 💞️ My journey is still long, the next stage would be Node js and Sass and advanced css, then React.
+- 💞️ My next step is to learn React, then will see what to add after that.
 <!---
 Asma-Abed/Asma-Abed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.